-Energy market net revenue was calculated for a CC plant dispatched by PJM operations.
-For this economic dispatch scenario, it was assumed that the CC plant had a minimum run time of eight hours.
-The unit was first committed day ahead in profitable blocks of at least eight hours, including start up costs.11 If the unit was not already committed day ahead, it was then run in real time in stand-alone profitable blocks of at least eight hours, or any hours bordering the profitable day ahead or real time block.
+Energy market net revenue was calculated for a CC plant dispatched economically by PJM operations.
+It was assumed that the CC plant had a minimum run time of eight hours.
+The unit was first committed day ahead in profitable blocks of at least eight hours, including start up costs.
+If the unit was not already committed day ahead, it was then run in real time in stand-

-7 Startup fuel burns and emission rates provided by Pasteris Energy, Inc. Startup station power consumption costs were obtained from the station service rates published quarterly by PJM and netted against the MW produced during startup at the preceding applicable hourly LMP.
+Startup fuel burns and emission rates provided by Pasteris Energy, Inc. Startup station power consumption costs were obtained from the station service rates published quarterly by PJM and netted against the MW produced during startup at the preceding applicable hourly LMP.
 All starts associated with combined cycle units are assumed to be hot starts.